fedex2118/fedex2118/README.md

 ### My Info 💼

 - 🎓 I recently obtained a Bachelor's degree in Computer Science (Informatica), at "La Sapienza - Università di Roma", Rome.

 - 🌱 I’m currently learning Spring, Angular, JavaScript / TypeScript.

-- 🔭 I’m currently working on different projects using different programming languages [Java with Spring, GDScript inside Godot Engine] and databases [MySQL]
+- 🔭 I’m currently working on different projects using different programming languages [Java with Spring, GDScript inside Godot Engine] and databases [MySQL].

-- 📜 I worked on several projects during my university career (most important ones are pinned below).
+- 📚 Programming languages that I know / used in the past: Java, Python, GDScript.

-- 📚 Programming languages that I know / used in the past: Java, Python, GDScript
+- 📜 I've worked on several projects during my university career (most important ones are pinned below).

 ### Where do I want to work?